kg4zow/remarkable.jms1.info/src/info/calibre.md

 Calibre comes with a collection of command line tools, which Calibre uses to run the the "jobs" that it performs in the background.
 Once of these is called `ebook-convert`, which (as the name suggests) converts ebook files from one format to another.

 All of the options that you *can* set via the GUI, can also be set using command line options when running the command.
-[The Calibre documentation](https://manual.calibre-ebook.com/generated/en/ebook-convert.html) explains which command line options can be used.
+[The Calibre documentation](https://manual.calibre-ebook.com/generated/en/ebook-convert.html) explains the command line options available.
 Note that some options are only available depending on the input and output file types.

-Rather than trying to memorize all of the options I need, I wrote a script which generates the right command line.
+Rather than trying to memorize all of the options I normally use, I wrote a script which generates the right command line.

 &#x21D2; [The `rm2-make-pdf` script](../scripts/rm2-make-pdf.md)